jounihenrikki/bashy/README.md

 Pseudo signal EXIT is trapped for cleanup functions.
 Script or library can register functions to be run on exit.

 ### Custom libraries
 Scripts can source additional libraries together with main library bashy.bash.
-A template is provided for custom libraries.
+A template is provided.

 ### Fast script creation
-Example: create script skeleton ~/bin/myscript and add a compspec for the current shell: bashy skeleton myscript; bashyrc.complete-refresh
+Example: create script skeleton ~/bin/myscript and add a compspec for the current shell:

+  bashy skeleton myscript; bashyrc.complete-refresh

-# Installation
+## Installation
 1. Extract the package in your home folder: unzip <file>
 2. Run **./bin/bashy-install** or manually add 'source .config/bashyrc' to you .bashrc file
 3. Run **source .config/bashyrc** (or relogin).

-# Content
+## Content
 ### Mandatory login script
     .config/bashyrc
       Source this from ~/.bashrc or let bashy-install to install the hook for it.